Airlines turn to cargo for revenue as US Senate nears industry aid vote

 Around half the world's air cargo normally travels in the bellies of passenger planes rather than dedicated freighters, so the cancellation of passenger flights has led to a sharp reduction in cargo capacity.

-The International Air Transport Association (IATA), which represents the airline industry, said on Wednesday that red tape is holding up medical and other emergency supplies needed to help tackle the coronavirus crisis.
+The International Air Transport Association (IATA), which represents the airline industry, said that red tape is holding up medical and other emergency supplies needed to help tackle the coronavirus crisis.

 Examples include two shipments, each containing about five to 10 tonnes of medical supplies, bound for Latin America and currently held up in Dubai and India.

-Figures to be published next week will show global air freight traffic fell around 10per cent in February, putting it on course for a 15per cent-20per cent drop for the year as a whole, IATA said.
+Figures to be published next week will show global air freight traffic fell around 10 per cent in February, putting it on course for a 15 per cent to 20 per cent drop for the year as a whole, IATA said.

-(Reporting by Jamie Freed in Sydney and Tracy Rucinski in Chicago; Additional reporting by David Shepardson in Washington and Tim Hepher in Paris; Editing by Stephen Coates)